Explaining Machine Learning Models using Entropic Variable Projection: Optimal perturbation of machine learning datasets

+Compared to \eqref{eq:expectation:Qn}, the same values $g(X_i , \hat{Y}_i , Y_i )$ are used, that is the two distributions $Q_n$ and $Q_t$ have the same support, but some data points in the above display have more weight that others in computing the expectation.
+For instance, when $k=1$ (that is $\Phi $ is univariate) and $t > \int_{\mathbb{R}^{p+2}} \Phi(x) \dd Q_n(x)$ (the mean of $\Phi$ is increased), then \eqref{defi:change:weight:multi:dim} shows that data points with larger values of $\Phi(X_i , \hat{Y}_i , Y_i)$ will have larger weights.
+Hence, we can favour observations with large values of $\Phi$, which is the principle of stressing means for variable importance in Theorem \ref{th:mainenpractice}.

-A particularly appealing aspect of this approach is that $Q_{t}$ is supported by the same observations as $Q_n$ (which was defined as equal to $Q$), the constraint only leading to different weights for the observations.
-As a consequence, sampling new stressed test sets does not require to create new input-output observations $(X_i,\hat{Y}_i,Y_i)$ but only to compute the weights $\lambda_i^{(t)}$.
-This can be solved very quickly using Eq.~\eqref{defi:change:weight:multi:dim}.
-This makes it possible to deal with very large databases without computing new values for new observations.
-This differs from existing techniques based on perturbed observations as \textit{e.g.} in LIME \cite{ribeiro2016should}, where the data used for testing are created by changing randomly the labels or by bootstrapping the observations.
-Hereafter, we show how to use entropic projection approximations which provides more flexibility and ensures that the new distributions are very similar to the distribution of the original data and yet undergoing the desired stress condition.
+A particularly appealing aspect of Theorem \ref{thm:discrete:reweigth:multidim}, as just discussed, is that $Q_{t}$ is supported by the same observations as $Q_n$, the mean change for $\Phi$ only leading to different weights for the observations.
+Hence, sampling new stressed test sets does not require to create new input-output observations $(X_i,\hat{Y}_i,Y_i)$ but only to compute the weights $\lambda_i^{(t)}$.
+This can be solved very quickly using \eqref{defi:change:weight:multi:dim}.
+This desirable property is obtained through the choice of the Kullback-Leibler information as a measure of similarity between $Q_t$ and $Q_n$.
+Theorem \ref{thm:discrete:reweigth:multidim} also yields a favorable optimization problem, both theoretically and numerically, as discussed in Section \ref{subsection:optim:practical}.